Updated - 04/14/2017 Originally Posted - 07/29/2014

 This review link works on all devices

 Google is continually updating all aspects of their products and services.
-The process to create a universal link to the Google My Business review box has change multiple times over the past year – and the actual name of the service has change many times as well (Google Places, Google+, now Google My Business)
+The process to create a universal link to the Google My Business review box has change multiple times over the past two years – and the actual name of the service has change many times as well (Google Places, Google+, now Google My Business)

 Creating a universal direct link to the Google My Business review box pre-filled with 5 stars is a little bit of a process, but it is well worth the work.